 Degree of difficulty (maximum 10 points per jury member)

 The jury looks at how complicated construction methods have been used, how advanced they have been built both in large and in smaller details, etc.

 Execution (maximum 10 points)

-Jury look at how well the various parts of the shoe construction have been made, how neat and clean the work is, how well executed the level of finishing is, etc.
+The jury looks at how well the various parts of the shoe construction have been made, how neat and clean the work is, how well executed the level of finishing is, etc.

 Design/aesthetics (maximum 5 points)

-Jury to look at the overall aesthetics of the shoe, proportions, balance etc.
+The jury looks at the overall aesthetics of the shoe, proportions, balance etc.

 How to enter the competition: